kw7oe/kw7oe.github.io/content/posts/one-thing-at-a-time.md

 _(repeatedly everyday)_,

 On top of that, to "feel accomplished", we wanted to work a bit on everything.
-When that happen, our attention span, effort are spread across all the goals we have.
+When that happen, our attention span and effort are spread across all the goals we have.

-When we set out to have too many goals, it becomes harder to prioritize and focus on on our goals.
-Now we have our attention span and effort spread across all these.
+It becomes harder to prioritize and focus on on our goals.

-> might be able to insert chopstick story?

 > The whole is greater than the sum of its parts.

 # Why one thing at a time?

 First and foremost, by focusing on one thing at a time, I have less **context switching**.

-Less context switch also means I can get into the flow easier, and hence have a better focus and involvement in the activity as well.
+I can get into the flow easier, and hence have a better focus in the activity as well.

 With laser like focus, I get to accomplish my goal earlier as well.